 Moving out of home?
 Maybe you’re moving on campus and living in one of our self-catered options.
 If cooking isn’t your forte, you need this app.
 Paprika will take the stress out of your meal prep by allowing you to download your favourite recipes from the internet, make meal plans and create grocery lists.
 Everything you need to organise the weekly food shop is all in the one place.
 It’s a life saver for the culinarily challenged.

 Have you ever been having a good study sesh, yet somehow ended up scrolling through Instagram or Facebook with no clue how you ended up there?
 ‘Mindless scroll’ is a thing, people.
-Forest is designed to beat your phone addiction by providing an incentive to stay focused.
+Forest is one of the best apps for starting uni as it is designed to beat your phone addiction by providing an incentive to stay focused.
 Using the app, you’ll plant a seed.
 That seed will grow into a tree – and the longer you stay on the app, the bigger the tree will grow.
 The moment you switch to another app, the tree stops growing and starts to wither away.
 So stay focused!

 So you’ve moved on campus, made some new buddies and you’re splitting your groceries each week.
 Good plan.
 Except old mate Johnny conveniently ‘forgets’ to chip in his 20 bucks after the weekly shop.
 That’s where Splitwise comes in.
 With Splitwise, you can keep a running total of ‘who owes who what’ over time.
 Bills, groceries, rent, dining out – whatever you’re spending moolah on, Splitwise makes sure everyone gets paid back.

-Are you ready to start your CSU journey?
+Are you ready to start your uni journey?

-If you’re looking for more info to help you cruise into your first year at CSU, you can find loads of information about starting university from Insight.
+If you’re looking for more info to help you cruise into your first year at Charles Sturt University, you can find loads of information about starting university from Insight.
 You can:

 - read our uni-speak cheat sheet